 SubscribeGet the latest on CREATE news, information and events

-All children and young people “have the right to say what they think should happen when adults are making decisions that affect them and to have their opinions taken into account” from www.unicef.org/crc (Article 12 of the United Nations Convention on the Rights of the Child).
+All children and young people “have the right to say what they think should happen when adults are making decisions that affect them and to have their opinions taken into account” (Article 12 of the United Nations Convention on the Rights of the Child).

 Each Australian state and territory governments’ Charter of Rights for children and young people in care includes the right to participate in the decisions that affect their lives.
+Head to our State Resources page to learn more about the Charter of Rights for children and young people in care in each state.

-For children and young people to participate in decisions requires building trust and respect, and open and honest communication.
 CREATE’s work aims to improve opportunities for children and young people to have a voice and be heard to improve out-of-home care systems.

 Here are some resources to support children and young people to have a say: